The 8 Best Low Risk Investments For 2023

 I Bonds are another low risk investment that also help you invest during inflationary periods.
 That's because I Bonds earn interest based on a combined fixed rate and an inflation rate.
 In other words, these bonds are specifically designed to help offset the impact of inflation and provide a shelter for your cash.

-At the time of writing, I Bonds purchased through October 2022 earn 9.62%.
+At the time of writing, I Bonds purchased through the end of October 2022 earn 9.62%.
 This rate changes every 6 months to adjust for the inflation rate, and interest compounds semi-annually.

 The main downside of I Bonds is that you can only purchase $10,000 in electronic bonds and $5,000 in paper bonds per year.
 And if you cash them out before five years, you lose the previous three months of interest.
 However, they're still a safe investment with high returns you can lean on to protect some cash.